-The completed EB SR-91 lane addition project from SR-241 to SR-71 (See Section 4) has improved highway operations.
-This accounts for some of the improvement in existing EB p.m. peak hour travel time from approximately 70+ minutes in 2010 to approximately 50 minutes in 2014 (for the baseline travel time).
+The completed EB SR-91 lane addition project from SR-241 to SR-71 (see Appendix B) has improved highway operations.
+This accounts for some of the improvement in existing EB p.m. peak hour travel time from approximately 70+ minutes in 2010 to approximately 50 minutes in 2014.